+Intro-Level Courses

+Biology

+Chemistry I Grades 10-12

+Advanced Courses

+Physics I Grades 11-12

+AP Physics Grades 11-12

+Ecology Grades 11-12

+Anatomy/ Physiology Grades 11-12

+Physics II Grade 12

+AP Chemistry Grade 12

+AP Biology Grade 12

-Science Course Descriptions
+ScienceCourse Descriptions

-Course: SCI01.S1 & SCI01.S2 Biology Credit: 1.0 (Course is a full year course - 0.5 per semester) Grade Level: 9-10 Required Course Fee: No Prerequisite(s): No Corequisite(s): You must take both semesters Description: Students study the structures, functions, and processes of living organisms and their interactions with the environment.
+Course: SCI01.S1 & SCI01.S2 Biology Credit: 1.0 (Course is a full year course - 0.5 per semester)

+Description: Students study the structures, functions, and processes of living organisms and their interactions with the environment.
 Major themes include cell structure and specialization, energy and chemistry of life, genetics and evolution, diversity of life, plant systems, and ecology.
-Students learn complex biological concepts through lectures and applications, and knowledge is assessed through guizzes, tests and projects.
-Course: SCI04.S1 & SCI04.S2 Chemistry I Credit: 1.0 (Course is a full year course - 0.5 per semester) Grade Level: 10-12 Required Course Fee: No Prerequisite(s): Biology Corequisite(s): You must take both semesters.
+Students learn complex biological concepts through lectures and applications, and knowledge is assessed through tests, projects, and labs.

+Course: SCI04.S1 & SCI04.S2 Chemistry I Credit: 1.0 (Course is a full year course - 0.5 per

+Prerequisite(s): Biology Corequisite(s): You must take both semesters.

 Description: Chemistry is the study of matter and the changes it undergoes in chemical reactions.

 This course will study theory and mathematical applications of the principles of chemistry.

-This course is designed for students going on to college.
-Course: SCI05.S1 & SCI05.S2 Anatomy/Physiology Credit: 1.0 (Course is a full year course - 0.5 per semester) Grade Level: 11-12 Required Course Fee: No Prerequisite(s): Biology (SCI01.S1 & SCI01.S2) Corequisite(s): You must take both semesters Description: Anatomy/Physiology is an in-depth look at the inner workings of the human body.
+Course: SCI05.S1 & SCI05.S2 Anatomy/Physiology Credit: 1.0 (Course is a full year course - 0.5

+Prerequisite(s): Biology (SCI01.S1 & SCI01.S2) Corequisite(s): You must take both semesters

+Description: Anatomy/Physiology is an in-depth look at the inner workings of the human body.
 This course examines nerves, muscles, hormones, respiration and the cardiovascular system, all with an emphasis on medical and practical application of knowledge.
 This is an advanced biology course for students interested in the human body.

-Course: SCI07.S1 & SCI07.S2 Physics Credit: 1.0 (Course is a full year course - 0.5 per semester) Grade Level: 11-12 Required Course Fee: No Prerequisite(s): No Corequisite(s): You must take both semesters Description: Physics is the study of the relationship between matter and energy.
+Course: SCI07.S1 & SCI07.S2 Physics Credit: 1.0 (Course is a full year course - 0.5 per

+Description: Physics is the study of the relationship between matter and energy.
 Introduction to the concepts and techniques of physics includes mechanics, waves, and electricity.
 A solid mathematics background is recommended for students enrolling in this course.

-Course: SCI36.S1 & SCI36.S2 Ecology Credit: 1.0 (Course is a full year course - 0.5 per semester) Grade Level: 11-12 Required Course Fee: No Prerequisite(s): Biology (SCI01.S1 & SCI01.S2) Corequisite(s): You must take both semesters
+Course: SCI36.S1 & SCI36.S2 Ecology Credit: 1.0 (Course is a full year course - 0.5 per

+Prerequisite(s): Biology (SCI01.S1 & SCI01.S2) Corequisite(s): You must take both semesters

 Description: This course focuses on the interrelationships between organisms, humans, and the environment.
-Basic ecological principles and their application to environmental problems are the focus of this course.
-Examples of topics covered include: relationships in ecosystems, energy movements in organisms and ecosystems, populations, use of natural resources, human sustainability, and environmental decision making.
+Ecological principles and their application to environmental problems are the focus of this course.
+Examples of topics covered include: relationships in ecosystems, energy movements in organisms and ecosystems, use of natural resources, human sustainability, and environmental decision making.
+Knowledge is assessed through tests, projects, and lab activities.

-Course:SCI42.S1 & SCI42.S2 AP PhysicsCredit:1.0 (Course is a full year course - 0.5 per semester)Grade Level:11-12Required Course Fee:No
+Course: SCI42.S1 & SCI42.S2 AP Physics Credit: 1.0 (Course is a full year course - 0.5 per semesters

-Prerequisite(s): Algebra II (MAT37.S1 & MAT37.S2) Corequisite(s): You must take both semesters
+Prerequisite(s): Algebra II (MAT37.S1 & MAT37.S2) Corequisite(s): You must take both

 Description: AP Physics is the equivalent to a first-semester course in algebra-based physics.
 The course covers Newtonian mechanics (including rotational dynamics and angular momentum); work, energy, and power; and mechanical waves and sound.
-It will also include electric circuits.